BryanSoltis/AzureDevOpsFunctions/README.md

 * **DevOpsPAT**: “[Your Azure Key Vault secret URL in the proper format.
 Example: @Microsoft.KeyVault(SecretUri=[Your Azure Key Vault Secrete URL)]”
 * **DevOpsRepeatedFailedBuildThreshold**: “[Number of times a build can fail before being flagged]”

+3. IN Azure Function App, add AppSettings for the above values (if running in Azure).

-3. Deploy the project to Azure Functions.
+4. Deploy the project to Azure Functions.

-4. Create the App Settings for the configuration values.
+5. Create the App Settings for the configuration values.

-5. In Azure DevOps, create a service hook.
+6. In Azure DevOps, create a service hook.
     a.
 Select "Web hooks" for the Service
     b.
-Select "Work item updfated" for the Event
+Select "Work item updated" for the Event
     c.
 Select "State" for the Field
     d.
 Enter the Azure Function URL for the Action

-6. In Azure DevOps, create new Personal Access Token (PAT).
+7. In Azure DevOps, create new Personal Access Token (PAT).

-7. In Azure Key Vault, create a new secret for the DevOpsPAT value.
+8. In Azure Key Vault, create a new secret for the DevOpsPAT value.

-8. In Azure DevOps, update a work item status.
+9. In Azure DevOps, update a work item status.

-9. Confirm the service hook is called and the Azure Function is exectued to update the parent work item status.
+10. Confirm the service hook is called and the Azure Function is exectued to update the parent work item status.

 # Helpful Links